peterkuma/mrr2c/README.md

 - `--debug`: Enable debugging output.
 - `-h`, `--help`: Show help message and exit.
-- `-s`: Split output into multiple files by vertical grid.
+- `-s`: Split output into multiple files by vertical grid used.
 If the input file contains time periods with differing vertical grids, these time periods are saved separately in multiple files.
 If this option is set, *output* is assumed to be an output file prefix in the following way.
 If multiple vertical grids are present, the output file names are *output*`_`*n*`.nc`, where *n* is a sequence of zero-prefixed numbers starting with 1, with a